 Every company wants to be further along.
 That is normal.
 The problem starts when leaders believe they should already be there.
 Expectations harden into anxiety.
 Anxiety turns into poor choices.
 I have watched great teams over-hire, under-price, or pivot too fast because they felt behind.

 That chase for instant proof fuels fear.
 Now add cash pressure.
 Capitalization choices start to come from scarcity.
 Founders accept the wrong terms or spend to buy speed.
 The result is fragile growth and a constant sense of threat.
+Patience for entrepreneurs is the antidote to this loop because it lets you make capital and strategy decisions from clarity rather than panic.

-Progress compounds with patience, not panic.
 The goal is to hold strong standards and loose timelines.
 Keep the standards high.
 Allow the timeline to breathe.
 This is not passive.
 It is disciplined detachment.

 Managing attachment is a practice, not a slogan.
 It shows up in how you set goals, raise money, and judge your days.
 The steps are simple to understand and hard to live.